10 Home Remedies for Bug Bites That Actually Work

 You may catch more flies with honey, but vinegar can also do the trick!
-“Vinegar can reduce stinging or burning sensations and is a natural disinfectant, especially if you’ve been scratching a bite,” says Buttone.
+“Vinegar can reduce stinging or burning sensations and is a natural disinfectant, especially if you’ve been scratching a bite,” says Bernard Buttone, manager and associate certified entomologist at Triangle Pest Control.
 He recommends soaking a washcloth or absorbent paper towel in cold water and vinegar and applying it to the bite for a few minutes.
-“If you’ve been a mosquito feast and you have multiple bites, dilute 2 cups of vinegar in a lukewarm bath and soak for 15-20 minutes,” he adds.
+“If you’ve been a mosquito feast and you have multiple bites, dilute 2 cups of vinegar in a lukewarm bath and soak for 15 to 20 minutes,” he adds.

-You probably have this ingredient somewhere in your pantry, but may never have thought to use it on your skin.
-As it turns out, oatmeal provides healing, moisturizing, and antioxidant properties for the skin.
-“Oatmeal can relieve itching and reduce swelling, which is exactly when you need after getting bit or stung by something,” says Lawhorne.
-“Simply mix oatmeal with water to create a paste and apply directly to the bite,” she says.
-“Let it sit for 10-15 minutes and then wipe off.”
+You probably have this ingredient somewhere in your pantry, but you may never have thought to use it on your body.
+As it turns out, oatmeal provides healing, moisturizing, and antioxidant properties for the skin, making it one of the best home remedies for bug bites.
+“Oatmeal can relieve itching and reduce swelling, which is exactly why you need it after getting bit or stung by something,” says Amy Lawhorne, vice president for the pest control company Mosquito Squad.
+“Simply mix oatmeal with water to create a paste and apply it directly to the bite,” she says.
+“Let it sit for 10 to 15 minutes, and then wipe it off.”